 To start the study, researchers surveyed current gamers to assess pain points.
 Of the esport athletes surveyed:

 - 40% get no physical activity in a given day

 - 42% report neck (gamer’s neck) and back pain

 Perhaps the most concerning finding for medical professionals is that only 2% sought help for any of the above-reported ailments.
 Here’s how these complaints are tied to competitive gaming.

 Eye fatigue and blurred vision are attributed to excessive screen time.
-Neck and back pain can be linked to poor posture, and wrist/hand pain is from the repetitive motions all gamers do.
+Neck and back pain can be linked to poor posture, and carpal tunnel syndrome, trigger finger, and other wrist/hand pain are from the repetitive motions all gamers do.
 In fact, one professional League of Legends player had to retire at 26 because of chronic wrist pain.
 Internal disruption is common among gamers, too.
 Metabolic dysregulation can occur due to prolonged sitting and high caffeine and sugar intake.

 Mentally, gamers can suffer from depression and anxiety.
 Internet gaming disorder has been discussed as a possible addition to the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which is used by mental health professionals to identify mental disorders.
 Internet gaming disorder includes online gaming or on any electronic device.
 Similar to gambling addiction, the disorder states that “gaming must cause ‘significant impairment or distress’ in several aspects of a person’s life.”
 Internet gaming disorder requires a person to experience 5 or more of the following symptoms in a year:

 - Withdrawal symptoms when gaming is taken away or not possible (sadness, anxiety, irritability)

 - Tolerance, the need to spend more time gaming to satisfy the urge

 - Inability to reduce playing, unsuccessful attempts to quit gaming